 States (principals) thus delegate security-related and military tasks, and ensuing political authority, to PSCs (agents) in order to tap PMSCs' resources.
 Contracting with PMSCs enhances states' capacity to respond quickly and flexibly to complex security problems and bolsters their adaptability in the face of changing challenges and technologies of warfare, while reducing economic costs.
 PSCs serve as flexible expert agents that are specialized in the relevant fields.
 Because of their professional expertise, skills and short-term availability, they are expected to enhance the effectiveness of security provision.
-Moreover, privatization also promises gains in economic efficiency through functional specialization, the reduction of transaction costs in the build-up and maintenance of military expertise, the reduction of administrative costs and cuts in permanent costs for personnel, as well as the activation of competitive market pressures (Donald 2006; Kinsey 2006; Cockayne 2007; Deitelhoff 2010; Petersohn 2010).
+Moreover, privatization also promises gains in economic efficiency through functional specialization, the reduction of transaction costs and cuts in permanent costs for personnel, as well as the activation of competitive market pressures (Donald 2006; Kinsey 2006; Cockayne 2007; Deitelhoff 2010; Petersohn 2010).
 As the use of PSCs also creates costs, including financial expenditures for the outsourced services, as well as transaction costs in the selection, monitoring, coordination and (if necessary) sanctioning of PSCs, rational governmental actors will only contract with PSCs if the anticipated benefits from making use of PMSCs' valued resources are larger, in terms of effectiveness and economic efficiency gains, than expected material costs.